yujianyuanhaha/AirSim-DQN/opensource.md

 # Environment Setup
 [version](https://github.com/Microsoft/AirSim/releases/tag/v1.2.0Linux) for many other environments. e.g. cities.
 Although many of them are for Windows, copy them to related folders.
+* remeber to backup a clean version before you start your own version.

 # UE4Editor easily crashed